Three offers unlimited data plans with 5G. Deals include an unlimited data SIM at £16 per month for 12 months.

 If you’re looking for a shorter one-month rolling plan, Three has a £24 unlimited data SIM.
 However, this works out to be a comparatively expensive option.
 Instead, you should consider getting an unlimited data plan from either SMARTY or Superdrug.
 They both offer unlimited data at a lower monthly price and make use of 4G coverage from Three.

 On Superdrug Mobile, you’ll get £20 back in Health & Beautycard points when you sign up for the service.
 This essentially makes your first month free.
 In addition, there’s no credit check required on both SMARTY and Superdrug.
 You can also cancel your plan at any time without incurring any penalties.

 If you’re also considering other mobile networks for your unlimited data plan, the following table shows a side-by-side comparison of other available options:

 In the UK, Three offers 99.8% population coverage on its 4G network and 98.7% population coverage on its 3G network.
 Customers with an unlimited data plan on Three can access uncapped download speeds on both 3G and 4G.

-Before joining Three, we’d strongly recommend checking the coverage in your area.
+Before you join Three, we’d strongly recommend checking the coverage in your area.
 You can do this by entering your postcode on Three’s online coverage map:

-For more information, see our full guide on Three’s mobile network coverage.
+For more information, see our full guide to Three’s mobile network coverage.